 Courtesy of Silver Dollar City Attractions

 In DepthMonster cinnamon buns.
 A half-scale replica of the Titanic.
 Heartfelt displays of patriotic pride.
-Dale Evans, Lawrence Welk and Yakov Smirnoff.
+Dale Evans, Lawrence Welk and Andy Williams.
 Sausage gravy and biscuits.
-Theme parks, showboats and Ride the Ducks.
+Theme parks and showboats.
 Branson unashamedly revels in maximum Americana.
 It's the kind of place where a total stranger will greet you with a smile, a handshake and a heartfelt “Welcome to the heart of the Ozarks!”
 Anywhere else it would sound scripted or ring false, but friendliness Branson style feels neither forced nor fabricated.

 Country is no longer the only game in town.
 Not when you've got popular headliner Shoji Tabuchi—a Japanese-born, classically trained musician who learned how to play the violin at age 7 and performs fleet-fingered versions of standards like “Orange Blossom Special” on fiddle in a glitzy, gaudy theater that's straight outa Vegas.

-The Baldknobbers Jamboree Show has been packin' 'em in for more than half a century, back when brothers Bill, Jim, Lyle and Bob Mabe set up folding chairs in Branson's City Hall and played banjo, dobro and washtub bass.
+Branson's Famous Baldknobbers show has been packin' 'em in for more than half a century, back when brothers Bill, Jim, Lyle and Bob Mabe set up folding chairs in Branson's City Hall and played banjo, dobro and washtub bass.
 It's still a show where grown men dressed in suspenders, loud shirts and funny hats engage in bawdy comedy routines guaranteed to make you laugh.
 Oh, and there's plenty of music, too.

 A key catalyst in Branson's beginnings was the 1907 publication of Harold Bell Wright's second novel “The Shepherd of the Hills.”
 Said to be the first American novel to sell a million copies, it told the inspirational story of an itinerant former pastor who chose to stay and live his life with the citizens of rural Mutton Hollow, offering a spiritual message based on simple values.
 The story's Ozark Mountains setting was what sparked an initial interest in Branson as a place to visit.

 By CarBranson receives an estimated 8 million visitors annually, and more than 90 percent of them drive.
 This can present a challenge to the existing road network, which was never meant to accommodate the number of vehicles that arrive throughout the year.
-More than $200 million spent on new highway construction has, however, helped lessen the bottleneck conditions that can occur in summer, the busiest season.
+However, more than $200 million spent on new highway construction has helped lessen the bottleneck conditions that can occur in summer, the busiest season.

 I-44 funnels traffic to Springfield from St. Louis and points east, and from Tulsa, Oklahoma City and points west.
 South from Springfield or north from Little Rock and Harrison, Ark., the main approach is via US 65, which is four lanes from Springfield south to Branson, facilitating access into town.
 US 65 has been widened to four lanes from Hollister, just across Lake Taneycomo from Branson, south to the Arkansas border.